 Everyone knows that Edaleen Dairy is the place to get the best ice cream in town.
 Please take caution: their serving sizes are insane!

 Edaleen Dairy has six stores around the county that serves dairy products that come from their cows in Lynden.

-Paso Del Norte offers great Mexican food and bar in a lively and casual space.
+Paso Del Norte offers great Mexican food and a bar in a lively and casual space.

-Peace Arch City Cafe is an American food cafe and bar with beautiful brick wall interior, bar, and billiard tables for you to enjoy a game at!
+Peace Arch City Cafe is an American food cafe and bars with a beautiful brick wall interior, bar, and billiard tables for you to enjoy a game at!
 Great food, great service, and lovely atmosphere.
 Good breakfast place to go to with the kids!

 The Blaine Library is part of the Whatcom County Library System (WCLS) and is currently raising money for a new building.

 The Railway Café is a cute, little, retro, train-themed, cafe locally owned by a family in Blaine.
 They serve amazing fresh pastries baked fresh every morning.

 20. Try an authentic burrito from Mexican Bordertown Grill